MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 ![](media/image4.png)

 If you want users to be able to add inputs manually, in addition to choosing from a list, select **Document authors can type in values manually for this field**.
 In this case, the default for the manual input data type is single line of text.
 Also, the values input by the authors will only be used to generate the document.
-They will not be added to the SharePoint list.
+They won't be added to the SharePoint list.

 ### Insert the field into the template

-To insert the added field into the content of a template:
+To insert the added field into the content of a template, follow these steps:

 1. Select the content of the template (any text in the document) that you want to replace with a field or place the cursor at a specific location in the template where you want to insert the field.

 2. To insert the field only at the specified selection, select **Insert**.
 To insert the field at all similar places in the document, select the down arrow icon next to the **Insert** button and select **Insert at all similar places**.
-This will insert the field at all locations with text that exactly matches the selected text.
+This inserts the field at all locations with text that exactly matches the selected text.

 ![](media/image5.png)